Sherlock V2

 Note: Sherlock utilizes the tool Solidity Metrics to calculate nSLOC. *Given the exponential complexity of very large codebases for any security expert, Sherlock will have final discretion whether to write smart contract coverage behind its audit for protocols with >6000 nSLOC

 Sometimes a protocol will need extra audit time instead of a 0.5 day fix review after their initial audit.
 This is very normal.
-In this case, Sherlock believes the protocol should do another (shorter) contest.
-This "shorter" contest will not need to follow the nSLOC guidelines above, because most auditors will already be familiar with it and have audited it a couple weeks prior.
-The cost/length of the follow-up audits will be dependent on the scoping of the Lead Senior Watson of follow-up audit (Sherlock has a 3-day, $16.5k minimum size of contests currently).
+In this case, Sherlock recommends another (shorter) contest in order to be eligible for smart contract coverage.
+This "shorter" contest will not need to follow the nSLOC guidelines above, because most auditors will already be familiar with it and will have audited it very recently.
+The cost/length of the follow-up audits will depend on the scoping/judgment of the Lead Senior Watson.